keen/keen-cli/README.md

 + `--property-names`: A comma-separated list of property names.
 Extractions only.
 + `--latest`: Number of latest events to retrieve.
 Extractions only.
 + `--email`: Send extraction results via email, asynchronously.
 Extractions only.

+Input source parameters:
 + `--data`, `-d`: Specify query parameters as JSON instead of query params.

-Data can also be piped in via STDIN.
+You can also pass input via `STDIN`.

 Some examples: